Share this publication

 Aruba Carnival Music

+It wouldn’t be Carnival in Aruba if there was no music!
 All year long the locals wait with anticipation for carnival.
 For when the catchy calypso and soca tunes dominate the island.
 Music is a key part of carnival in Aruba!
 At Aruba Carnival you can find Calypso music Antillean Tumba music, steel bands, reggae, soca, Latin salsa and even a little Dutch oom-pa-pa!

 Tumba is a style that is uniquely Aruban!
 It was brought by the African Slaves and combined with the Dutch Antillean music to create a unique sound that is now a key part of Aruba’s cultural identity.
 Tumba is written and performed during carnival to serve the same function as calypso.